Homotopical models for metric spaces and completeness

-The fact that $\cW$ is closed under retracts follows from (M2) for the metric model structure by passing to the induced maps between Cauchy completions.
-The fact that $\Cof$ is closed under retracts follows by applying the forgetful functor to any retract diagram and the model structure on $\Set$ in which the cofibrations are the inclusions.
-The fact that $\Fib$ is closed under retracts follows by the fact that it is characterized as the set of morphisms in $\RCat^\sym$ which have the right lifting property with respect to some other morphism.
+The fact that $\cW$ is closed under retracts follows from Axiom CM3 for the Metric model structure by passing to the induced maps between Cauchy completions and applying \autoref{prop:R_pastoral_equiv}.
+The fact that $\Cof$ is closed under retracts follows by the observation that $\Cof=\{\bJ\to\ast\}_\perp$, where $\bJ$ is the symmetric $\bR_+$-category with two objects $j_1$ and $j_2$ such that $\bJ(j_1,j_2)=\infty$.
+Thus, since $\Cof$ may be characterized by a lifting property, it is closed under retracts (see \cite[Lemma 11.1.4]{RiehlCatHmptyThry}).
+For the same reason, $\Fib$ is also closed under retracts.